Future Homes Hub Logo

 How you can use units and credits

-You must apply the mitigation hierarchy which means first mitigating losses at the site before considering gains off site.
+You must apply the mitigation hierarchy, which means first mitigating losses on the site before considering gains off-site.

 You can either: